mirunavlc/CarND-LaneLines-P1/README.md

 - start and end vertices are needed to define the lines aimed to be drawn: so the Ys are fixed to max/min and, using the previous obtained equations, the Xs are calculated

+[image3]: ./test_images_output/weight.png "Image overlapping"
+* **weighted_img**       - overlaps 2 images, one with a higher grade of opacity and one with a lower grade of opacity

 ### 2. Potential shortcomings and suggestions